openshift-labs/learn-katacoda/middleware/middleware-kogito/rules/04-ruleunit-rules.md

 We will first implement the skeleton of our `PersonUnit.drl` file in the `src/main/resources` directory of our project.

+First we create the proper package in our `src/main/resources` folder: `mkdir -p /root/projects/kogito/adult-service/src/main/resources/org/acme`{{execute T2}}

+Next, we create the DRL file by clicking: `adult-service/src/main/resources/org/acme/PersonUnit.drl`{{open}}

+Click on the _Copy to Editor_ link to copy the source code into the new `PersonUnit.drl`file.

 <pre class="file" data-filename="./adult-service/src/main/resources/org/acme/PersonUnit.drl" data-target="replace">
 package org.acme;
 //Unit definition